daranzolin/OLDdaranzolin.github.io/_posts/2017-02-16-rcanvas-tidyverse.markdown

 In sum, getting lots of data very quickly is just a matter of piping the course and user ids into various functions and letting the tidyverse do its thing.

+### What else can I get?

+Lots!
+User page views, profiles, avatars, and observees, or course discussion topics, assignments, files, modules, pages, quizzes, folders, todos, settings, and more.
+If it's in the API docs, we've tried to include it.